Back to All Events

-At the close of the year, we invite you to join a gathering that is unlike any we have hosted before: a conversation rooted in repair, dignity, and the urgent protection and healing of Gaza’s children.
+At the close of the year, we hosted a gathering that is unlike any we have hosted before: a conversation rooted in repair, dignity, and the urgent protection and healing of Gaza’s children.

-This is not a typical program, and it's our last CollectiveED event of the year.
-It is a moment of witness, responsibility, and possibility — and a chance to support what may become the only tertiary children’s hospital in Gaza.
+This was not a typical program, and it was our last CollectiveED event of the year.
+It was a moment of witness, responsibility, and possibility — and a chance to support what may become the only tertiary children’s hospital in Gaza.

 For Gaza’s Children: Repairing Lives on the Ground with Dr. Hasan